moq-wg/moq-transport/draft-lcurley-warp.md

 # Data Model - MediaSessions, MediaStream, MediaGroups and MediaObjects {#data-model}

->Note: This section auguments the currently specified model by
+>Note: This section address some of the shortcomings with the currently specified model by
 - adding terminology that can be generically applicable across multiple MOQ application domains
 - Clarifying the relationships between the entities of the data model
 - Definining object grouping that enables variety of use-cases (low latency publish and retrieval,